cjakemanMG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 you would return to the official OR version.

 RELEASE NOTES
-This unofficial version has been derived from the official Open Rails unstable revision U2020.01.25-0551 (which does not include Monogame) and from the official OpenRails testing revision X1.3.1-120.
+This unofficial version has been derived from the official Open Rails unstable revision U2020.02.01-0151 (which already includes Monogame) and from the official OpenRails testing revision X1.3.1-123.
 It includes some features not (yet) available in the Open Rails unstable official version, that is:
-- Monogame
 - addition of track sounds in the sound debug window (by dennisat)
 - F5 HUD scrolling (by mbm_or)
 - checkbox in General Options tab to enable or disable watchdog